Azure/iot-central-paad/README.md

 ## What is this?
 An useful tool to start playing with Azure IoT Central without using a real IoT device.
-The smartphone or tablet can send telemetry data from its embedded sensors (accelerometer, gyroscope...) and registered health platforms (Apple Health Kit, Google Fit).
+The smartphone or tablet can send telemetry data from its embedded sensors (accelerometer, gyroscope...) and Bluetooth-LowEnergy (BLE) devices.
 It can also receive properties and commands to demonstrate basic functionalities.

 ## Features

 The main features of the app are:

 - Telemetry data from real embedded sensors and health platform records.
-- Real-time charts.
 - Sample properties (readonly and writeable).
 - Commands handling to enable/disable telemetry items and set their sending interval.
 - Commands logs to trace data in app.